Joseph Henderson (pilot): Post-Civil War

-Pilot Boat Pet
+In 1888, Henderson was on board the pilot boat America, No. 21 during the Great Blizzard of 1888, when the vessel rode out the storm off the Shinnecock Light.

-On October 28, 1872, Henderson, Captain of the New York pilot boat "Pet, No. 9", sighted the brig Emily during a heavy gale.
-The crew of the Emily came on board the pilot boat Pet, which lay by the brig until 7 p.m., at which time the Emily capsized.
+On October 28, 1872, Henderson, captain of the New York pilot boat "Pet, No. 9", sighted the brig Emily during a heavy gale.
+The crew of the Emily came on board the Pet, which lay by the brig until 7 p.m., at which time the Emily capsized.
 It was not until the next day that the crew members were transferred from the Pet to the steamship Italy, from Liverpool, and brought to the New York port.

-On February 3, 1877, an article from the Spirit of the Times newspaper wrote about Henderson and the pilot-boat Pet.
-"This week, in connection with a picture of the pilot-boat Pet, Captain Joseph Henderson, we give a brief sketch, the object of which is to explain how the business of these craft is conducted in the port of New York."

-On September 22, 1880, the pilot boat Pet, No. 9, ran across the schooner Gladiator, which sailed from Barbados for Yarmouth, Nova Scotia, that was overturned bottom up.
+On September 22, 1880, Pet, No. 9, ran across the schooner Gladiator, which sailed from Barbados for Yarmouth, Nova Scotia, that was overturned bottom up.
 The crew lowered a boat, which went alongside the vessel.
 They cut a hole in her side to sink her but discovered a terrible stench that was coming from below.
 A man was discovered with a rope around his neck hanging from the bowsprit.
 The crew of the vessel were laying dead in her cabin.

-On November 20, 1889, Henderson was commander of the pilot boat Pet, No. 9, which was lost in the Newport, Rhode Island harbor.
-Pilot boat Pet, No. 9, of New York went ashore this morning on the east side of Conanicut Island, halfway between Beaver Tail and Mackerel Cove, Rhode Island.
-The wind died out and they let go her anchor, but it would not hold, and the heavy sea drove the boat on the rocks.
-The seas broke over her and she filled and sank.
-The agile Henderson and other pilots escaped with their lives.
-She was later reported as having gone to pieces and left abandoned; she was partly insured.
+On November 20, 1889, Henderson was commander of Pet, No. 9, which was lost in the Newport, Rhode Island, harbor.
+It was reported as having gone to pieces and left abandoned and was partly insured.